Using Anthropology to Assess Engagements between Farmers Markets, Communities and Students

 Iowa City, Iowa

 Rhoades, Russell, "Using Anthropology to Assess Engagements between Farmers Markets, Communities and Students" (2010).
 Faculty Scholarly Dissemination Grants.
-Paper 113.
+113.

 This document is currently not available here.